 Non-essential meetings and multi-level requirements for approvals only slow down the process, forcing teams to lose motivation and idle around instead of working towards finishing the current iteration.

 The trick to Lean software development is, of course, building an experienced and competent team that you fully trust.
-They will need to have much more autonomy than with other development methods for this approach to work.
+They will need to have much more autonomy than with other development methods for this approach to work, but frameworks like BRIDGeS can help organizations leverage the knowledge and experience of those team members.